Best Outlook alternative for custom-domain team email in 2026

 The Mail Essentials business plan starts at $4/user/month (billed annually).
 Custom domain support, Proton Calendar, and Proton Drive included.

 The tradeoff: Proton requires its Bridge app for IMAP/SMTP access, and search is limited because encryption prevents server-side indexing.
 No shared inbox, no unified inbox, no API.
-At $4/user/month for a single mailbox, it costs the same as SHIPMAIL Solo which includes three mailboxes plus unified inbox, API, and shared inbox.
+At $4/user/month for a single mailbox, it costs the same as Shipmail Solo which includes three mailboxes plus unified inbox, API, and shared inbox.

-Migadu: best for multi-domain setups ($9/domain/mo)
+Migadu: best for multi-domain setups ($19/year Micro)

 No webmail, no calendar, no unified inbox, no shared inbox, no API.
 Migadu is raw email infrastructure: IMAP/SMTP access, good deliverability, simple DNS setup.
 You bring your own client.